Ski resorts and sustainable development

 A new chairlift made from recycled material

-The new chairlift was built using 90% recycled materials.
-This circular-economy project was also designed to limit the impact on flora and fauna, with work carried out after the bird nesting season.
+This chairlift was built using 90% recycled materials.
+This circular economy project was also designed to limit the impact on flora and fauna, with work carried out after the bird nesting season.